vzool/frontend-nanodegree-arcade-game/README.md

 7. Make enemy just move by itself from left to right at known x coordinates.
 8. Make enemies generated automatically and randomly among known x coordinates.
 9. Check X hits between Player and enemies.
-10. Add feature reset game or Player position if hit occures.
+10. Add feature reset game or Player position if it occurs.
 11. Check Y hits between Player and enemies.
 12. Optimize Hits trigger for Reset.